pkp/pkp-docs/learning-ops/3.5/editorial-dashboard.md

 You will also see the “Start a New Submission” button under the list of Dashboard views.
 You can use this to make a new submission as an author.

+Which submissions are visible will depend on the role of the logged in user.
+* Preprint Server Managers and Moderators will see all active and archived submissions.
+* Authors will see their own submissions.

 ### Get to Know the Dashboard Layout {#dashboard}

-When you open the Moderator Dashboard menu, you will automatically be taken to the “Assigned to Me” Dashboard view.
+When you open the Dashboard menu as a Manager or Moderator, you will automatically be taken to the “Assigned to Me” Dashboard view.
 Let’s look at this example of a Dashboard to understand how it is organized.

 ![The Assigned to Me Moderator Dashboard view with a single submission.](./assets/dashboard-assigned-3.5.png)